AmanHayaat821898/Intelligent-Machine-Health-Monitoring/README.md

 ---

-Predictive maintenance can help companies minimize downtime, reduce repair costs, and improve operational efficiency.
-Developing a web application for predictive maintenance can provide users with real-time insights into equipment performance, enabling proactive maintenance, and reducing unplanned downtime.
+Predictive maintenance is crucial for industries seeking to optimize operations, minimize downtime, and reduce repair costs.
+By deploying an AI-driven system, users gain real-time insights into equipment performance, enabling proactive maintenance actions to prevent unexpected failures.

 ## 3. Success Metrics

 ---

-The success of the project will be measured based on the following metrics:
+The success of this project will be evaluated based on:

-- Precsion, recall, and F1 score of the machine learning models.
+Model Performance: Precision, recall, and F1-score of the predictive models.

-- Responsiveness and ease of use of the web application.
+User Experience: Application responsiveness and ease of use.

-- Reduction in unplanned downtime and repair costs
+Impact: Reduction in downtime and maintenance expenses.

 ## 4. Requirements & Constraints